Lauren Dueck is currently on a leave of absence.

-Lauren holds a B.A. and an M.A. in Slavic Languages and Literatures from the University of Chicago.
+Dueck holds a B.A. and an M.A. in Slavic languages and literatures from the University of Chicago.